wspot/hospital-manager/README.md

 Usage :

--click on the list button on top to toggle the sidenave
+- click on the list button on top to toggle the sidenave

 - click on  dashboard to navigate to dashboard (the others are not working , i made just two to preview the routing )